TokenEngineeringCommunity/website/docs/academy-welcome.md

     - Engineering Ethics

 **TE360 Around the Globe**
-- With members of our community around the globe, we're going to start a series of events in local hubs.
+- With our local hosts around the globe
-- They will happen in local languages and with the best time zones for each hub.
+- meet your local peers, in your native language
-- Come by to discuss cryptoeconomics and learn more about perpectives in India, Brazil, New Zealand/APAC and more!
+- discuss cryptoeconomics and learn more about perpectives in India, Brazil, New Zealand/APAC and more!

 **Fees:** free!
 No registration, no application required.
 **Start Date:** Find all session dates, times and links in the overview below.